 Do you believe that your organization is living up to its full potential with exceptional leadership and a caring, engaged workforce?
-Does a clear vision and mission exist that highlight what the organization is building and why it exists?
-How well are the people aligned on this vision and know their individual contribution is to help achieve success?
+Does a clear vision, mission, and set of priority objectives exist that highlight the direction the organization is heading?
+How well are the people aligned on this direction?
+Do the people have clarity on how their individual contribution is linked to the organization’s success?
 Do core values exist that define expectations of employee behavior?
 How are you preparing your leaders to be successful in accomplishing their objectives?
-How are you documenting your priority business objectives with accountability for each established?
 How would you assess the level of performance of your executive and middle management teams?

 When organizations need change, they often spend lots of money on initiatives and training programs that do not result in any significant, long term real change.
 Senior executives are responsible for enabling the success of their people often do not know where to go for help.
 I can help committed leaders grow their people and ultimately improve performance.

 My methodology to help organizations is described briefly in four phases.